 The cost of your insurance policy will depend on the level of cover you require.
-Insurance providers will use a number of factors when calculating your premium.
-Everything from your holiday home’s location, size, type and security systems, to its risk of flooding or subsidence.
+Insurance providers will use a number of factors when calculating your premium – everything from your holiday home’s location, size, type and security systems to its risk of flooding or subsidence.
 This will all be factored in to ascertain how likely the insurer thinks you are to claim, and how extensive your cover should be.

-If you qualify as a furnished holiday let the great news is that your holiday home insurance is an allowable expense and will be tax deductible, which means it costs you less in the long run.
+Yes – If you qualify as a Furnished Holiday Let.
+The great news is that your holiday home insurance is an allowable expense and will be tax deductible, which means it costs you less in the long run.